varunbw/simplified-sftp/README.md

 Unlike a proper implementation of S-SFTP, this version does not support directories, file attributes, or file permissions.
 It is also not optimized for performance.
 The goal of this project is to provide a simple example of how to use the OpenSSL library (or just about anything else) to encrypt and decrypt files.
 A lot of the code is not exactly what one would call best practice when dealing with files, networking, and security.
 Emphasis is put on its simplicity.

+Even for a "simplfied" version, the source code might look complex to some (aah C++).
+However, most of it is just error handling, and explanatory comments.
+If you remove those, its actually quite simple.

 ## Prerequisites
 - CMake
 - OpenSSL library